British Rail Class 77: Further use

-In September 1969 the entire class was sold to the Dutch national railway operator Nederlandse Spoorwegen, where they became NS 1500 Class.
+In September 1969 the entire class was sold to the Dutch national railway operator Nederlandse Spoorwegen (NS), where they became NS 1500 Class.
 They were renumbered in the 1500 series in the order they left their workshops, where they received various modifications, including new headlight clusters.
 The locomotives also retained their names.
 One locomotive, no. E27005 Minerva was broken up and used for spares.
 The remaining six locomotives were employed until final withdrawal in 1985.
 Their main work was on The Hague—Cologne express trains as far as the border at Venlo although they travelled to their home depot at Maastricht either with a train or light engine on Sunday for their weekly examination before returning to traffic the following day.
 They were sometimes to be found on freight trains bound for the German border originating in the Rotterdam area.

+Upon retirement by NS, two were repatriated to England for preservation.
+In May 1989.
+27000 returned to the Netherlands for the NS 150th celebrations, operating a number of tours.